nevalang/website/content/docs/faq/index.md

 Well, we can do that.
 But that would lead to situations where you accidentally have `int` like your exit condition but don't actually want it to be your exit code.
 Such cases are non obvious and will require you to somehow check that you send exit code you want.

-This problem gets bigger when you have `any` or _union_ `... | int` outport that is directed to `out:exit` - you'll have to check whether value isn't an `int`.
+This problem gets bigger when you have `any` or _union_ `... | int` outport that is directed to `out:stop` - you'll have to check whether value isn't an `int`.
 Otherwise you're at risk of terminating with wrong code.

 **Exit codes are important**.
 Shell scripts and CI/CD depends on that.
 Most of the time you want your exit code to be `zero`.
 Non-zero exit code is not happypath, it's more rare.
 Having corner case like a base design decision is not what we want.